bookofproofs/bookofproofs.github.io/_sources/history/18th-century/strong.md

 * He was therefore the first to write an English treatise on the calculus using differential notation and it was around this time that Strong began to build up a library of Continental texts.
 * The use of Leibniz's approach, as developed by Laplace and Lagrange, was used by Strong in his papers from about 1825 onwards so he participated actively in the introduction of the continental approach to differential and integral calculus into America.
 * In total Strong published two books, thirty-three articles, and numerous problems.
-* they follow the format of a text-book, but both contain some of Strong's original mathematical research, which was unsuitable for a novice.
+* They follow the format of a text-book, but both contain some of Strong's original mathematical research, which was unsuitable for a novice.
 * Among the honours which Strong received was election to the American Academy of Arts and Sciences (1832) and the American Philosophical Society.

 Born 26 July 1790, South Hadley, Massachusetts, USA.
 Died 1 February 1869, New Brunswick, New Jersey, USA.